Virginia-Zhang/resume_match_pro/README.en.md

 ## Project Overview

 ResumeMatch Pro is a web application designed **for foreign developers who want to find software developer jobs in Japan**.
-Candidates can upload their resume, get AI-assisted matching against Japanese developer job postings, and proceed all the way to applying for jobs and contacting companies.
+Candidates can upload their resume and an LLM‑powered **AI matching engine** automatically compares it against Japanese developer job postings, helping them go all the way from discovery to applying and contacting companies.
+For each job, the AI computes an overall **match score** plus five dimension scores (technical skills, education, experience, projects, soft skills), generates a score summary, provides **strengths/weaknesses analysis**, and suggests **concrete interview strategies** tailored to the candidate.

-This repository is part of my personal portfolio, built with Next.js (App Router), TanStack Query, Zustand, nuqs, Zod, Supabase, AWS S3, Resend, and other modern frontend / full‑stack tools to demonstrate current best practices.
+This repository is a portfolio‑grade project built with Next.js (App Router), combining TanStack Query, Zustand, nuqs, Zod, Supabase, AWS S3, Resend, and an **AI‑powered matching pipeline** to showcase modern full‑stack best practices.

 **Status**
 This project is **currently under active development**.
 Some of the features described in this README are designed or partially implemented but not yet production-ready.
 Features that are not fully implemented are explicitly marked with **`(in progress)`** in the feature list.